American literature: 20th century prose

-At the beginning of the 20th century, American novelists were expanding fiction to encompass both high and low life and sometimes connected to the naturalist school of realism.
+At the beginning of the 20th century, American novelists were expanding fiction to encompass a broader range of experiences, and sometimes connected these to the naturalist school of realism.
 In her stories and novels, Edith Wharton (1862–1937) scrutinized the upper-class, Eastern-seaboard society in which she had grown up.
-One of her finest books, The Age of Innocence (1920), centers on a man who chooses to marry a conventional, socially acceptable woman rather than a fascinating outsider.
+The Age of Innocence (1920) centers on a man who chooses to marry a conventional, socially acceptable woman rather than a fascinating outsider.

 Social issues and the power of corporations was the central concern of some writers at this time.
-Upton Sinclair (1878-1968), most famous for his muckraking novel The Jungle (1906), advocated socialism.
-Jack London (1876- 1916) was also very committed to social justice and socialism through some of his books as The Iron Heel or The People of the Abyss.
-Other political writers of the period included Edwin Markham (1852-1940) and William Vaughn Moody.
+Upton Sinclair (1878–1968), most famous for his muckraking novel The Jungle (1906), advocated socialism.
+Jack London (1876–1916) was also very committed to social justice and socialism through some of his books as The Iron Heel or The People of the Abyss.
+Other political writers of the period included Edwin Markham (1852–1940) and William Vaughn Moody.
 Journalistic critics, including Ida M. Tarbell and Lincoln Steffens, were labeled "The Muckrakers".
-Henry Brooks Adams's literate autobiography, The Education of Henry Adams (1907) also depicted a stinging description of the education system and modern life.
+Henry Brooks Adams's literate autobiography, The Education of Henry Adams (1907), also depicted a stinging description of the education system and modern life.

 Race was a common issue as well, as seen in the work of Pauline Hopkins, who published five influential works from 1900 to 1903.
 Similarly, Sui Sin Far wrote about Chinese-American experiences, and Maria Cristina Mena wrote about Mexican-American experiences.

-Prominent among mid-western and western American writers were Willa Cather (1843-1947) and Wallace Stegner (1909-1993), both of whom had a major opus set largely in their regions.
+Prominent among mid-western and western American writers were Willa Cather (1873–1947) and Wallace Stegner (1909–1993), both of whom had a major opus set largely in their regions.